-Centers in North Ops will complete their submission by 1700 hours (1600 during winter months).
+Centers in North and South Ops will complete their submission by 1700 hours (1600 during winter months).

-Access to the input side of the Sit Report program can be obtained by calling the GACC Intelligence office for your area.
-The GACCs have edit access to all of their respective Units' Sit Report data.
-NICC has edit access to all Units' Sit Report data and bases the National Incident Management Situation Report (IMSR) on this information.
+Roles can be assigned to enter Sit Report data by calling the GACC Intelligence office in your The GACCs have edit access to all of their respective Units' SIT Report data.
+NICC has edit access to all

+Units' Sit Report data and bases the National Incident Management Situation Report (IMSR) on this information.

-Units will report the following information into the Sit Report:
+Units will report the following information into the SIT Report: